Through stories of encounters between humans and animals, Our Wild Calling offers a way out of an age of solitude. We speak to author Richard Louv.

 Linda May, Swankie, and Bob Wells – mentors and companions chosen by Zhao among the US nomad community – accompany the protagonist and the audience on a journey of discovery across the vast landscape of the American West, from the South Dakota Badlands to the Nevada Desert and the Pacific Coast.

-Chloé Zhao’s success and Oscar hopes
+Chloé Zhao’s success

-Chloé Zhao‘s wins at the 2021 Golden Globes came in the wake of a long series of prestigious awards and unanimous international critical recognition.
+Chloé Zhao‘s wins at the 2021 Oscars and Golden Globes came in the wake of a long series of prestigious awards and unanimous international critical recognition.
 Nomadland won the People’s Choice Award at Toronto International Film Festival and the Golden Lion at Venice Film Festival, as well as dozens of other prizes.
 The triumph of this road movie set in the world of modern American nomads shows no sign of letting up.
 Frances McDormand also played a big part in the film’s success, in her double role as protagonist and producer, earning a Golden Globe Best Actress nomination for her performance.
 McDormand originally contacted Zhao about the project after seeing her film The Rider, which she said was “one of the best things I’ve seen recently”.
 Together with producer Peter Spears, McDormand had acquired the film rights for Bruder’s book, and Zhao was chosen as the ideal director for the project.

 This won’t be the last you hear about Chloé Zhao